AmitGhimireg/Login-form/README.md

 # Login-form
-login form created using html,css and js
+login form created using html and css.